Julie-Sainmont/LiveIntent_challenge/README.md

 The python code is present in the main folder.

 Subfolders:
- - inputs: contains the database file copied from LiveIntent repository
+ - inputs: contains the database file copied from LiveIntent's repository
  - outputs: contains the outputs files from the code, it contains mainly the plots/visuls,
  - report: contains the LaTeX code to produce the report.

 ## Python code
-The data extract, combinasion, analysis and creation of the visuals are run by compiling the main.py code.
+The data extract, combination, analysis and creation of the visuals are run by compiling the main.py code.
-The plots export is controled by the parameters save_graph parameter in the parameters.py file.
+The plots export is controled by the save_graph parameter in the parameters.py file.

 ## Report